mossicrue/rancher-bible/rancher-certs-lv1/week1/01-rancher-install.md

-# INSTALL RANCHER WITH RKE
+# Install Rancher with rke
-How to install a single node Rancher cluster with RKE written while studying for Rancher Certified Operator Level 1 Bastion Host is my MacBook Pro, Rancher Node is a Parallels VM running Ubuntu Server 20.04 User to login to the nodes is root and the ssh-key is defined in my notes
+How to install a single node Rancher cluster with RKE written while studying for Rancher Certified Operator Level 1.
+Bastion Host is my MacBook Pro, Rancher Node is a Parallels VM running Ubuntu Server 20.04.
+User to login to the nodes is root and the ssh-key is defined in my notes

 ## Prepare the Rancher Node
-Step to do in the server that will become the Rancher Node
+The following steps are to perform in the server that will become the Rancher Node

 ### Set root login for ssh
 - Start to edit the ssh configuration file launching `vi /etc/ssh/sshd_config`